squall-io/ico_number/assets/icon-view.md

-Intensely look at the icon associated to the result you remembered from previous step.
+Scrool and look at the icon associated to the result you remembered from previous step.

+Click the **▶** button to continue...